 How much is car insurance?

-The average cost of car insurance is $1,655 per year for full coverage, according to 2022 rate data.
-But because auto insurance premiums are based on more than a dozen individual rating factors, the actual cost may vary for every driver.
+The average cost of car insurance is $1,771 per year for full coverage, according to 2022 rate data.
+But because auto insurance premiums are based on more than a dozen individual rating factors, the actual cost will differ for every driver.

 Here are some key facts about car insurance rates: